domoritz/vega-element/README.md

 [Vega](http://vega.github.io/) is a declarative format for creating, saving, and sharing visualization designs.
 With Vega, visualizations are described in JSON, and generate interactive views using either HTML5 Canvas or SVG.

-`vega-element` is the Polymer element to provide an easy HTML interface to render visualizations for any vega and vega-lite specifications.
+`vega-element` is the Polymer element to provide an easy HTML interface to render visualizations for any Vega and Vega-Lite specifications.

 `vega-signal` and `vega-data` provide data-binding to the `signals` and `data` in the vega runtime.

 `vega-data-stream` provide reactive updates to specific entry or entries in the specified data set in vega runtime.

-[vega-tooltip](https://github.com/vega/vega-tooltip) the plugin for vega/vegalite is also available in the form of flag `tooltip` and property `tooltip-options` in `vega-element`.
+[vega-tooltip](https://github.com/vega/vega-tooltip) the plugin for Vega/Vega-Lite is also available in the form of flag `tooltip` and property `tooltip-options` in `vega-element`.

 Optional components such as `vega-signal`, `vega-data`, and `vega-data-stream` need to be **imported separately**.
 However, `vega-elements.html` provides a quick list of all the available components.

 ### Important notes on *d3*, *vega*, *vega-lite*, *vega-tooltip* dependencies:

-`vega-element` depends on various dependencies such as [d3](https://d3js.org/), [vega](https://vega.github.io/vega/), [vega-lite](https://vega.github.io/vega-lite/), and [vega-tooltip](https://github.com/vega/vega-tooltip).
+`vega-element` depends on various dependencies such as [d3](https://d3js.org/), [Vega](https://vega.github.io/vega/), [Vega-Lite](https://vega.github.io/vega-lite/), and [Vega-Tooltip](https://github.com/vega/vega-tooltip).
 However, not all of them are required for all use cases, as such, by default none of these libraries will be included in the `vega-element` import.

 Individual libraries can be included normally with `<script>` or through `<link rel="import">` with the provided imports.
 Either vega or vega-core **MUST** be included for `vega-element` to work.
 Include vega-core only if d3 needs to be separated from vega (i.e. d3 is used in other parts of the app).